 Family medical leave is available for eligible employees to use for qualifying reasons.
-Please contact the Office of Human Resources/Payroll for further information.
+Please contact Human Resources and Payroll for further information.

 Employees are eligible if they have worked for NDSU for 12 months (need not be consecutive) and have worked at least one thousand two hundred fifty (1,250) hours for the employer in the 12 months preceding the leave.

 - To care for the employee’s child after birth, or placement for adoption or foster care;

 - For incapacity due to pregnancy, prenatal medical care or child birth;

 - To care for the employee’s spouse, son or daughter, or parent, who has a serious health condition;

 - For a serious health condition that makes the employee unable to perform the employee’s job;

 - Any qualifying exigency arising out of the fact that the spouse, son, daughter or parent of the employee is on active duty or has been notified of an impending call to active duty status;

 - To care for a service member who is recovering from a serious illness or injury sustained in the line of duty on active duty that is a spouse, son, daughter, parent or next of kin (This entitles the employee to up to 26 weeks of leave in a single 12 month period)

 Up to 12 weeks for authorized reasons (26 weeks in a single 12 month period for the care of a covered service member)